Click on each passage to expand for more or less information

 exalted.For John, Jesus being lifted up on the cross was also His exaltation, as the two events are obviously connected.

 We can make the following connections between the bronze snake and the cross of Christ: First, the thing that was lifted up was a representation of what was killing the people.
 Moses made a replica of the snake that was poisoning them.
+When the Israelites looked at the snake statue, they were looking at a representation of their punishment and implicitly acknowledging their sin.
 And on the cross, Jesus was made the sin that is killing us (see 2 Cor.
 5:21), and took on the representative punishment for our sin.
 And He was lifted up off the ground as a spectacle for all people to see, and to which we could look.
+When we look at the cross, we see the punishment that should have been ours, and we should honestly acknowledge our sin that put Him there.
 And those who look to His sacrifice on the cross with faith and repentance will find healing for our sin which is killing us, just as the ancient Israelites found relief from the snake venom by looking at the bronze snake.
 No one thought that looking at a bronze statue was in any way a natural/medical cure for venomous snakebite.
 It was obviously a gracious supernatural gift from God that healing would happen in this way.
 And in the same way, as Jesus had been stressing, the new birth does not come in a natural/medical way like our first birth, or even by any human activity.
 It is a gracious supernatural gift from God, Who does for us what we cannot do for ourselves.
 Nicodemus was being challenged to look at Jesus for his salvation in the same way that the ancients were to look to the bronze snake.
 And all of this is confirmed in the next proposition.15 So that everyone who believes will have eternal life in HimThe purpose of Jesus being lifted up on the cross is so that all who believe will have eternal life in Him.
 Believing in Jesus is a key theme in John's Gospel.
 And the reason this book was written was so that people would believe that Jesus is the Christ, the Son of God, and thereby have life in Him (20:31).
 Earlier in this passage, Jesus had made it abundantly clear that we cannot attain salvation for ourselves.
 Here, He clarified that we receive this salvation by believing - by trusting in Him and what He has done to bring us salvation.

 Literally, this verse says